jimratliff/GenoMac-user/README.md

 ### GenoMac-user distinguishes settings between (a) purely bootstrap vis-à-vis idempotent and (b) normally run only once (PERM) vis-à-vis run everytime the Hypervisor is run (SESH)

 GenoMac-user’s Hypervisor is intended to run a first time to initialize the configuration of a user’s account directory.
-It can then be run “as needed.”
+It can then be run *as needed.*

 #### Purely bootstrap vis-à-vis idempotent, maintenance settings
 A purely bootstrap operation is one that makes sense being done only once, as a startup configuration setup.
 Examples:
 - cloning this repo to the user’s local home directory
 - implementing settings that provide a starting point for the user, from which the user is free to add or subtract without fear that those subsequent changes would be overridden by a later maintenance step.
   - For example, establishing the initial toolbar configuration for Preview.app.
 Initially, the toolbar configuration is created to contain certain elements and exclude certain elements.
 The user can add or subtract to those (or rearrange the order in which they appear on the toolbar) with the understanding that this script won’t be re-run for that user.
-(If the script *were* re-run, it could undo some/all of the changes the user made.
+(If the script *were* re-run, it could undo some/all of the changes the user made.)
+  - Other examples of bootstrap operations: setting the initial Dock configuration; setting the initial toolbar configurations for Finder; creating additional Mission Control Spaces.

 A maintenance operation is an idempotent operation that—in addition to a bootstrapping role to establish an initial configuration—is intended to *enforce* a setting over time.